Hairer-Quastel universality in non-stationarity via energy solution theory: Proof of Theorem

-where $\mathbf{R}^{\e,N}(\t)$ is the square root of the Radon-Nikodym derivative of $\grad\mathbf{Q}^{\e,N}(\t)$ with respect to $(\Pi_{N})_{\ast}\eta$ and $\mathscr{L}_{N}$ is the generator for the SDEs \eqref{eq:UVSBE1}, again for $\mathbf{F}(\x)=\x^2$.
-As remarked in \cite{GJara,GP16,GP20}, the symmetric part of the generator $\mathscr{L}_{N}$, with respect to $(\Pi_{N})_{\ast}\eta$, decomposes as a direct sum of generators of independent Ornstein-Uhlenbeck processes with uniformly bounded below speed.
-As such OU process satisfies a log-Sobolev inequality of uniformly bounded constant \cite{G}, the LSIs tensor (see Corollary 4.2 in \cite{G}) so $\mathscr{L}_{N}$ satisfies an LSI with a uniformly bounded constant with respect to the product Gaussian measure $(\Pi_{N})_{\ast}\eta$.
-This resulting LSI gives us the following from \eqref{eq:KPZ232}, where $C$ is some positive universal constant that depends on nothing except the constant $1$ in front of the Laplacian in \eqref{eq:UVSBE1} and would otherwise scale with the constants in front of the Laplacian and noise therein:
+Thus, the sum over all $\{|k|\leq N, k\neq0\}$, which gives the symmetric part of $\mathscr{L}_{N}$, satisfies a log-Sobolev inequality with constant $\mathrm{O}(1)$ with respect to the product measure $(\Pi_{N})_{\ast}\eta$ (so-called ``tensorization" of log-Sobolev inequalities).
+For this, see Corollary 4.2 in \cite{G}.} \end{itemize} This resulting LSI from the above bullet points gives us the following from \eqref{eq:KPZ232}, where $C$ is some positive universal constant that depends on nothing except the constant $1$ in front of the Laplacian in \eqref{eq:UVSBE1} and would otherwise scale with the constants in front of the Laplacian and noise therein:

 From the previous differential inequality, we straightforwardly deduce

 The relative entropy factor on the RHS of \eqref{eq:KPZ233} is bounded by itself without the $N$-superscripts, again because the $N$-superscript means pushforward under $\Pi_{N}$ projections, and relative entropy is contractive with respect to pushforwards; see Lemma \ref{lemma:re2}.
 Combining this observation with \eqref{eq:KPZ231} completes the proof. \end{proof}